 Angus Darroch-Warren, BA, MSc, CSYP, FSYI – Following a career in public sector law enforcement, Angus has successfully transferred his skills to the commercial sector, working in a multi-disciplined consultancy role.

 A good Honours degree in a relevant discipline or appropriate professional qualification(s); or HND/HNC and relevant experience; or equivalent international qualifications.

 Those without the formal qualifications above are encouraged to apply if they have relevant experience in the sector.
 You will be considered on an individual basis where appropriate experience is taken into account.
 The University mechanism for this is called Recognised Prior Learning which includes experiential learning.
 You need to state that you are applying based upon RPL.
 You may also apply for RPL to exempt you from some of the studies on the Masters course; to do this we will have a dialogue with you to help you through the process.

 Please contact Perpetuity Training email@example.com in the first instance to discuss the application before filling in the application forms on the link provided on this page.

-International applicants will need to have achieved an overall IELTS grade of 6.5 with a minimum score of 5.5 in each component.
+The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.
 Applicants who have successfully studied at this level in the Medium of English will be deemed eligible.